jelinden/voteforlunch/README.md

 Requirements
 =============

 - User has to be able to add restaurants.
-Restaurant name, 0-5 stars(one vote per user), web address for lunch listing and a street address
+Restaurant name, 0-5 stars, web address for lunch listing and a street address
 - User has to be able to vote for his or hers favorite lunch place for today
 - Between all users the chosen restaurant is the one which got most votes
 - The current lunch place to be chosen should be shown at all times (unless there are no votes)